websocket-client/websocket-client/docs/source/examples.rst

 This example is best for a quick test where you want to check the effect of a ping, or where situations where you want to customize when the ping is sent.
-This type of connection does not automatically respond to a "ping" with a "pong".

 ::